SAP-samples/cloud-cap-samples-java/README.md

 ## Prerequisites

-Make sure you have set up a development environment (that means, you’ve installed the CDS Compiler, Java, and Apache Maven) [as described here](https://cap.cloud.sap/docs/java/getting-started).
+Make sure you have set up a development environment (that means, you’ve installed the CDS Compiler, Java 21, and Apache Maven) [as described here](https://cap.cloud.sap/docs/java/getting-started).
+This sample application requires a Java 21 compatible JDK, unlike the CAP Java SDK itself.
+We recommend using SAPMachine version 21, which can be downloaded  [here](https://sap.github.io/SapMachine/).

 ## Clone Build & Run